homologay/bored-algebra/README.md

 * Be an application
 * Be fast
 * Be cryptographically secure
-* Get deep into the algebra traits business -- there's plenty of good crates for that, like alga.
+* Get deep into the algebra traits business - ideally traits should be hardcoded unless trait crates like num-traits, alga, are a dependency on the user's project (is this possible?)

 ## Status

 * Prime generation works and is very slow
-* Polynomials are being reworked (implementation 3 I think)
+* Polynomials are being reworked (implementation 3)
-* There's a passable implementation of Z/nZ
-* Will probably remove it once quotient rings are implemented, though.
+* There's a passable implementation of Z/nZ that will be removed once quotient rings are implemented
 * Euclidean algorithm is being worked on
-* Using proc macros for quotients and localization is probably the best bet..